oktavilla/hopp-docs/docs/configuration/contacts.md

 ## Contact

-For each product you may define one or several contact addresses.
-These will be swhown in the footer.
+For each product you may define one contact address.
+This will be swhown in the footer.
-For each contact address you may specify:
+You may specify:

 {% include fields-table.md definition="configuration-contact-fields" %}